In the European Union, the politics of gender and equality have been considered as a success story for a few decades.

 The Academy of Media Arts Cologne (KHM) can be found at Peter-Welter-Platz 2, 50676 Cologne/Köln, Germany.

 Up to now OWEN organized several projects in cooperation with women's NGO'S for peace, as for example „Peace Dialogue“, „network for peace – Omnibus1325“ as well as with activists from regions in crisis, in order to create political structures and networks in favour of civil societies.
 The workshop is part of long-term political engagement-scheme.
-Beside the NGO's from the Russian Federation, from Armenia and Azerbaidschan, the delegates in charge of gender politics of the regional bureaus of the Heinrich-Böll-Foundation in Kiew and Tbilisi participated as well.
+Beside the NGO's from Eastern Europe, from Armenia and Azerbaidschan, the delegates in charge of gender politics of the regional bureaus of the Heinrich-Böll-Foundation in Kiew and Tbilisi participated as well.

 German and Turkish scientists, journalists, politicians and political activists have been inviteded to participate at our conferences in Istanbul and Berlin to explore current developments of gender policies in both countries and to discuss whether the EU-policies concerning gender equality are still playing a role as a major impulse for gender equality in the member countries.
 The two public evening events have been concerned with current questions of women's movements in Germany and Turkey, as for example in the Gezi-Park and the Blockupy movement.
 Another part of the conferences in Berlin and Istanbul have been visits at numerous women's projects and - in Berlin - there has also been a tour of the Reichstagskuppel.